ikt32/GTAVManualTransmission/doc/README.md

 Check if your wheel is recognized correctly, a recent Windows 10 update forces new Logitech software which will mess up older Logitech steering wheels.

-Before using this mod it's highly recommended to test your wheel with other games first.
-I'm not an AAA-dev, so it's better to rule out bugs I can't fix :p
+Before using this mod, you should test test your wheel with other games first.

 ### Steering wheel not detected
 * Try toggling the mod (|\ key)